 Travel Grants and Awards

-The local section provides financial support for some members to attend local and international meetings of the Institute through the award of travel grants.
+The local section provides financial support for some members to attend local and international meetings of the Institute through awards or travel grants.
 This is particularly important for student members of the section who would otherwise have difficulty in finding the funds to attend International Symposia.

 Applications are based on merit and need, and are normally considered on a case-by-case basis.
-Award of a travel grant usually obligates the recipient to provide a report on the conference to the Biennial General Meeting (BGM) of the local section.
+Receiving awards or travel grants usually obligates the recipient to provide a report on the conference to the Biennial General Meeting (BGM) of the local section.

 International Symposium Travel Grants

 Travel grants are available for members who are presenting an oral presentation, paper or poster at International Symposia.

 David Warren Travelling Fellowship

 The David Warren Travelling Fellowship Award is a larger award for an outstanding, young researcher in the field of combustion to attend the International Symposium.
 This prestigious award covers the cost of registration for the Symposium and supports some of the costs of travel to the meeting.
 Researchers under the age of 35 years, and who are presenting an oral paper at an International Symposium, are eligible to apply.